Akpeteshie: History and origins

 Before the advent of European colonization of what is today Ghana, the Anlo brewed a local spirit also known as "kpótomenui," meaning "something hidden in a coconut mat fence."

 With British colonization of what became known as the Gold Coast, such local brewing was outlawed in the early 1930s.
 According to a 1996 interview with S.S.
 Dotse about his life under British colonial rule: "Our contention was that the drink the white man brought is the same as ours.
 The white men's contention was that ours was too strong...Before the white men came we were using akpeteshie.
 But when they came they banned it, probably because they wanted to make sales on their own liquor.
 And so we were calling it kpótomenui.
 When you had a visitor whom you knew very well, then you ordered that kpótomenui be brought.
 This is akpeteshie, but it was never referred to by name."

 The name "akpeteshie" was given to the drink with its prohibition: the word comes from the Ga language (ape te shie, the act of hiding) spoken in greater Accra and means they are hiding, referring to the secretive way in which non-European inhabitants were forced to consume the beverage.
 Despite being outlawed, illicit spirits remained commonplace, with reports that even schoolboys were able to easily obtain akpeteshie through the 1930s.
 Demand for akpeteshie and the profits to be made from its sale was enough to encourage the spread of sugar cane cultivation in the Anlo region of Ghana.

 Distillation was legalized with decolonization and Ghanaian independence.
 The first factory was established in the Volta Region, taking advantage of the area's supply of sugar cane plantations.

 Preparation

 Ogogoro is distilled from the juice of Raffia palm trees.
 An incision is made in the trunk and a gourd placed outside it for collection, which is collected a day or two later.
 After extraction, the sap is boiled to form steam, which subsequently condenses and is collected for consumption.
-Ogogoro is not synthetic ethanol but it is tapped from a natural source and then distilled.